ikramnoun/self-driving-car/README.md

 The system will activate an alarm if the driver is drowsy, prompting them to enable automatic driving mode for their safety.
 If the driver agrees, the auto-driving mode will be activated with the aforementioned features.

+you can find the project here : https://medium.com/@noiknoun/self-driving-car-project-part1-lane-detection-and-curve-estimation-db43c3a9ca29